gunshor/Contemplate/README.md

 Proper transparent RGB versions of [Apple's PR product info images](http://www.apple.com/pr/products/).
 Apple's images are merged CMYK TIFF files and are thus typically difficult or unsuitable to use.

+If you're curious to know how to size the facing view of the iPhone 4 image (cropped to itself) so that the interior screen becomes 320x480, it's 37.5%.
+You're welcome.

 Apple: Teehan+Lax
 -----------------